bijeet1221/SRIP-24/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Contact
-For any inquiries or issues, please reach out to [Bijeet.Basak@iiitb.ac.in].
+For any inquiries or issues, please reach out to [Bijeet.Basak@iiitb.ac.in, kurian.polachan@iiitb.ac.in].

 ---